MonacoProtocol/protocol/npm-client/docs/endpoints/order_query.md

 Get all cancellable orders owned by the program provider for the given market.
 Orders can be cancelled if they:

-*   Have the status of OrderStatus.OPEN
+*   Have the status of OPEN
 *   Are partially matched (only unmatched stake will be cancelled)

 ### Parameters